gregorwolf/sap-support-message-reporting/README.md

 }
 ```

-then start the project with `npm start` and execute the *loadData* request in the *test/cap-endpoint.http* file.
+then start the project with `npm start` and execute the *loadDataFromMock* request in the *test/cap-endpoint.http* file.

 ## Load Data from SAP Service Marketplace